-CREDIT: 1 AIMS related course PREREQUISITE: English Language Arts 1-2 H or Placement Criteria
+CREDIT: 1 AIMS related course PREREQUISITE: Language Arts 1-2 H/Instructor Approval

 This course introduces the literature and documents of America.
 Students will develop skills in reading, writing, speaking and listening.
 A research paper and a speech unit are included.
-This course is aligned to ENH 110/111 at the community college and is available for dual enrollment credit at some sites.
-Community college tuition applies.

-CREDIT: 1 PREREQUISITE: English Language Arts 3-4
+CREDIT: 1 PREREQUISITE: Language Arts 3-4